Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 • The owner did not have a Profit & Loss report for each of the 19 rental properties.

-The review showed that the cleanup needed to address both account activity and the reporting structure.
-Detail from the property manager’s owner statements needed to be reflected in QuickBooks Online, account balances needed to be tied to source documents, and income and expenses needed to be assigned by property.
+The review confirmed that the cleanup needed to address both account activity and the reporting structure.
+Activity from the property manager’s owner statements needed to be reflected on the Balance Sheet, account balances needed to be tied to source records, and income and expenses needed to be assigned by property.

 This made it necessary to establish a property-level reporting structure across all 19 rentals, correct the 2025 historical activity, and complete the January through May 2026 catch-up work using that structure.

-The completed review provided the detail needed to define the cleanup scope and pricing that would be presented during the results call.
+The completed review provided the detail needed to define the cleanup scope and pricing, along with the monthly bookkeeping scope and estimated monthly pricing presented to the owner during the results call.

 Results Call

-Once the Bookkeeping Review was complete, the findings were discussed with the client during a results call.
+Once the Bookkeeping Review was complete, we emailed the findings report, pricing sheet, and a copy of the Balance Sheet to the client.
+The findings and pricing were then discussed during a results call.

-The call covered the condition of the QuickBooks Online file, the source documents reviewed, the 2025 cleanup needed, the January through May 2026 catch-up work needed, the sequence of work, and the pricing for each part of the project.
+The call covered the condition of the QuickBooks file, the source documents reviewed, the 2025 cleanup work, the January through May 2026 catch-up work, the sequence of work, the cleanup pricing, and the estimated monthly bookkeeping scope and pricing.

-The client could see why the project included recording the full activity shown on the property manager’s owner statements, reconciling bank and credit card accounts, correcting security deposit balances, separating mortgage principal and interest, and establishing property-level reporting.
-The January through May 2026 catch-up work was then completed before monthly bookkeeping began.
+By reviewing the findings report and Balance Sheet during the call, the client could see why the project included recording the full activity shown on the property manager’s owner statements, reconciling bank and credit card accounts, correcting security deposit balances, separating mortgage principal and interest, and establishing property-level reporting.
+The call also explained why the January through May 2026 catch-up work needed to be completed before monthly bookkeeping began.

 The findings, approved scope, and work sequence from the results call became the basis for the cleanup and catch-up work described below.